madslundt/docker-cloud-media-scripts/README.md

 Remove local files run `docker exec <DOCKER_CONTAINER> rmlocal`

 Check if everything is running `docker exec <DOCKER_CONTAINER> check`

+Check if mount is up and empty trash on Plex Media Server `docker exec <DOCKER_CONTAINER> emptytrash`

 `cloudupload` and `rmlocal` can be ran with arguments.
 All arguments are passed to rclone.
 For example it is possible to run `docker exec <DOCKER_CONTAINER> cloudupload -v` to get verbose on the rclone operations in cloudupload.